Now the Goodsons moved nearer to

 where

-Gerald was walking when Molly caught him and called out, "Gerald, you
+Gerald was walking when Mollie caught him and called out, "Gerald, you

 get

 down off that fence!
-An' I catch you doing that one more time
+An' I catch you up there one more time

 I'll

 give you a licking."
-"Do it and then talk about it," was his reply.
-So
+"Do it and then talk about it," was his sage reply.
+She

 did. --It was also at about this time when Florence, always querulous,